The Mi’kmaq Story

 Oral tradition holds that the Mi'kmaq have continuously occupied the island since prehistoric times.
 There is the presence of Mi’kmaq hunting, fishing, and living here long before European settlement began.
 Today many people along the west coast of Newfoundland celebrate their Mi’kmaq ancestry.
 Join us in one of our Mi’kmaq programs as we celebrate and honour the traditions of the Mi’kmaq people of the island of Newfoundland.

-Medicine Walk - Guided walk (1h) Monday at the Discovery Centre 2:00 pm, Friday at the Visitor Centre 2:00 pm
+Medicine Walk - Guided walk (1h) Wednesday at the Discovery Centre 10:00am (ends September 27th)

 Join a Parks Canada guide for a gentle walk to explore what grows in our forests and it can be used as nutrition and used to treat various ailments.
 Walk in the footsteps of those who have gone before to learn the traditional uses of plants and berries.